-Digestion | March 1, 2016 | Author: The Super Pharmacist
+Digestion, Vitamins, Minerals | March 1, 2016 | Author: The Super Pharmacist

 Vegans, excluding dairy products, eggs and any other animal products from their diets, tend to eat significantly higher levels of particular vitamins and minerals than individuals with standard diets.
 A typically vegan diet will have much higher levels of Vitamin C, Vitamin E, folic acid, iron, magnesium and dietary fibres.
 Conversely, they also tend to have a lower calorie count, cholesterol, omega-3 fatty acids, Vitamin D, Vitamin B12, calcium and zinc than diets which contain animal products (1).

 The question of the distinct health advantages of being a vegan is a complex one.
 The question is often framed as being beneficial in comparison to diets that include animal products, yet this is a difficult comparison to evaluate and study due to the wide range of confounding variables that contribute to good health and longer life.
 It is difficult to separate the health benefits of veganism from other practices such as not smoking, levels of exercise, and not drinking excessively.